The IMAGE project is an Erasmus+ funded strategic partnership of 5 Higher Education Institutions from 5 European countries (see list of partners).

 Our work moves away from a deficit model of autism and instead focuses on skills development, self-advocacy and the sharing good support practice amongst universities and employers.

 The prevalence of autism is approximately 1% of the population.
-People with autism are entering HE at an increasing and unprecedented rate.
+Autistic young people are entering Higher Education (HE) at an increasing and unprecedented rate.
 These individuals are academically competent and might achieve better than their peers without autism.
 Unfortunately, at the end of their studies, this group faces a substantial employment gap: A large group of skilful individuals is left without employment.

 The reasons are multifold: Careers advice provided by HE institutions is ineffective for autistic students; academic tutors lack understanding of how best to support autistic students develop employability skills or gain work experience; recruitment procedures create barriers; and employers are unsure how to support autistic graduates in the job..
 This is despite the many qualities that make them desirable employees: attention to detail, honesty, loyalty, working longer hours and punctuality.